tebulrich/kubegui/README.md

     Switch between different Kubernetes configuration files located in `~/.config/kubectl/`.
 This is useful if you manage multiple clusters or contexts.

 11. **Update script**
-    Check for the latest version of `kubegui` from your GitLab repository and update automatically.
-Ensure your GitLab token is stored in `~/.config/kubectl/GITLAB_TOKEN` for authentication.
+    Check for the latest version of `kubegui` from the GitHub repository and update automatically.
+No authentication is required as the repository is public.

 - **Exit**
   You can exit the script at any time by choosing the exit option (typically by entering `q`).